dgraph-io/dgraph/wiki/content/mutations/delete.md

     weight = 7
 +++

 A delete mutation, signified with the `delete` keyword, removes triples from the store.
+Note that you can only delete nodes if your data is typed using the `dgraph.type`predicate.
+For more imformation on setting the type of a node, see [Setting the type of a node](https://dgraph.io/docs/query-language/type-system/#setting-the-type-of-a-node).

-For example, if the store contained
+For example, if the store contained the following:
 ```RDF
 <0xf11168064b01135b> <name> "Lewis Carrol"
 <0xf11168064b01135b> <died> "1998"
 <0xf11168064b01135b> <dgraph.type> "Person" .
 ```

-Then delete mutation
+Then, the following delete mutation deletes erroneous data and removes it from indexes if present:

 ```sh
 {